 Pico De Gallo

-I’ve decided that if I had to eat one thing for the rest of my life it would be homemade chips and Pico de Gallo.
+If I had to eat one thing for the rest of my life it would be homemade chips and Pico de Gallo.
 A side of guac wouldn’t hurt either.
+I love Mexican food.

 HOW TO MAKE PICO DE GALLO